 4b. behold, two men in shining clothes were standing with them,

 5.and they were afraid.
-And as they bowed, faces to the ground, he said to them, “Why do you seek the living among the dead?
+And as they bowed, faces to the ground, they said to them, “Why do you seek the living among the dead?

 7.that the Son of man must be betrayed into the hands of wicked men and be crucified, and then rise from the dead on the third day.”